Gardens must be on a residential property in the City of Hamilton.

 Entrants may submit digital photos with their entries.
 These photos may be used by the organizers for brochures, videos, web site, media releases, newsletters, annual reports, magazine/blog articles.
 Photos may be used only for educational and promotional purposes– to teach about and promote the use of native plants and sustainable and nature-friendly gardening practices.

-All winners will be recognized in the project promotional information and on the web site.
+All award recipients will be recognized in the project promotional information and on the web site.
 Winners will be presented with a work of garden art that represents the Monarch Award and the year won.
 Winners will be presented with a letter of recognition from Mayor Fred Eisenberger.